Onlineberatung/documentation/docs/releases/openldap.md

 ### Unreleased

+No unreleased changes yet.

+### 2020-11-25

-Update tag to `1.4.0` in the `docker-compose.yml` file - no other actions necessary
+Update tag to `1.4.0` in the `docker-compose.yml` file - no other actions necessary.